ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 While there are over 10,000 symbols available for share trading, they are segmented away on the Iress platform, and its associated platform and data fees can be a hurdle – unless you are an active trader or you maintain a high-balance account.

 Overall, forex and CFD traders will be satisfied by the MetaTrader experience provided by FP Markets, though the scope of its research and educational offering are limited, when compared to the best brokers.
-Nonetheless, FP Markets does continue to show incremental improvement within the research and education categories, and again placed best in class in the MetaTrader, and Algo Trading categories, as well as for its Commissions & Fees in 2024.
+Nonetheless, FP Markets does continue to show incremental improvement within the research and education categories, and again placed best in class in the MetaTrader, Algo Trading, and Commissions & Fees categories in our 2025 Annual Awards.

 About FP Markets